-- Ronald.K.Jurgen, "Automotive Electronics Handbook", Second Edition, McGraw-Hill Inc., - 2.
+- 1. Ronald.K.Jurgen, "Automotive Electronics Handbook", Second Edition, McGraw-Hill Inc.. - 2.
 Automotive Safety Handbook Volume 325 of R: Society of Automotive Engineers by Ulrich Seiffert, Lothar Wech

-- The student will understand how the vehicle's structure absorbs impact in a crash. - The student will be familiar in various systems that enhance vehicle safety, passenger Comfort, recent technologies in automobile field etc. - The student will be able to Identify and locate the most important parts of a vehicle. - The student able to describe the purpose of the fundamental automotive system
+- Analyze how the vehicle's structure absorbs impact in a crash. - Demonstrate various systems that enhance vehicle safety, passenger Comfort, recent technologies in automobile field etc. - Identify and locate the most important parts of a vehicle with justification - Describe the purpose of the fundamental automotive system in a vehicle. - Analyze the various safety equipments in a automobile vehicle. - Identify the comfort system and other essential systems in a vehicle.